taw00/howto/howto-dashes.md

 and indicate the numbers are inclusive: _years 1900—2000, the New York—San Francisco route, the score was 27—17._

-**Em dashes** are used for two primary purposes: One, they are used to indicate a stronger break in a sentence than a comma or a parenthesis.
-And two, they are used similarly to how one would use a colon (but with a smidge more drama).
+**Em dashes** are used for two primary purposes: 1.
+They are used to indicate a stronger break in a sentence than commas or parentheses.
+2. They are used similarly to colons, but with a smidge more drama.

 Em dashes in place of commas or parenthesis:
 _The 30th anniversary of the eruption of Mount St. Helens—May 18, 1980—brought